Welcome to today's edition of the Rush 24-7 podcast.

 So now we got another liberal dirty trick.

-Edwards has begat a love child.
+Edwards has begot a love child.

-Now this obviously didn't come from the Republicans.
+Now, this obviously didn't come from the Republicans.

 Republicans got their own problems to worry about before messing around with the Democrat campaign.

-Well, I've been trying to think who who leaked, who planted, who dropped this story right before a neck and neck primary.
+Well, I've been trying to think who leaked, who planted, who dropped this story right before a neck and neck primary.

 So let's go through the list of possibilities.

-To be Obama.
+Could be Obama.

-Well, we're told he's not that kind of guy, that he eschews the politics of old and these dirty tricks and opposition research, and he wants to run a new campaign, a higher level campaign above all of this.
+Well, we're told he's not that kind of guy, that he eschews the politics of old and these dirty tricks and opposition research, and he wants to run a new campaign, a higher-level campaign above all of this.

-Would Richardson drop this kind of bomb?
+As any others run that kind of campaign, Bill Richardson, would Richardson drop this kind of bomb?

-Don't think so, because he's actually running for VEP.
+Don't think so because he's actually running for VEP.

 He's not running for president.

-Uh Chris Dodd, Chris Dodd would do this.
+I think Chris Dodd would do this.

 Chris Dodd wouldn't hit double figures in the polls if two of the big three dropped out.